 In 2004, Asian economies were growing at a record pace.
 More importantly, they were among the safest countries on the planet.
 Low crime and strong traditional family values were exactly what I was looking for.

-When politics turns everything upside down
+When politics turns everything upside down!

-Be flexible, creative and diversify when faced with challenges
+Be flexible, creative, and diversify when faced with challenges

-In 2016, again, with the help of Mossack & Fonseca, I changed the name of my offshore company to YAYWORLD Inc. But unknown to me, my little offshore company was now registered in a database that would shortly be leaked to the ICIJ.
-A database leak that would become known as the Panama Papers.
+In 2015, I changed the name of my offshore company to YAYWORLD, Inc. Unknown to me, my little company was now registered in a Mossack Fonseca & Co. database that would shortly be leaked to the ICIJ.
+A leak that would become known as the Panama Papers.

-Today, YAYWORLD is a California based LLC, registered in the state of Delaware, USA.
+Today, YAYWORLD is a California-based LLC registered in the state of Delaware, USA.